 This interdisciplinary unit is available as an elective and is suitable for students with backgrounds including (but not limited to) Science, English, Government, History, Law, Management, Psychology and/or Sociology.
-Please consult the unit coordinator for information.
+Please consult the School of Land and Food (Geography and Spatial Science Discipline) for information.
 This unit will proceed once the quota of fifteen students is reached.

 |Unit name||Bridging Science and Policy for Sustainability|